Diversity & Inclusion

 During his tenure, Mr. Lighthizer was involved in all the important trade issues.
 He regularly attended and chaired subcabinet policy meetings and often attended cabinet meetings when the USTR was unavailable.
 In addition, Mr. Lighthizer negotiated some two dozen bilateral international agreements on subjects ranging from steel to grain.
 He frequently participated in General Agreement on Tariffs and Trade (now the World Trade Organization) and Organization for Economic Co-Operation and Development meetings.

 He also served as vice chairman of the board of the Overseas Private Investment Corporation (OPIC).
 OPIC is the U.S. government agency whose purpose is to promote economic growth in developing countries through U.S. investment.

 Prior to his appointment as deputy USTR, Mr. Lighthizer was chief of staff of the United States Senate Committee on Finance.
 The committee has jurisdiction over international trade, taxation, Social Security and health and welfare programs.
-During Mr. Lighthizer’s tenure, Congress passed the basic economic legislation of the Reagan-Bush administration, as well as the legislation implementing the Tokyo Round multilateral trade negotiations.
+During Mr. Lighthizer’s tenure, Congress passed the basic economic legislation of the Reagan-Bush administration, as well as the legislation implementing multilateral trade negotiations.